mmenestret/jdegoes.github.io/_posts/2015-08-31-engineer-entrepreneur.md

  * Medical records aren't stored in one format, they're stored in literally thousands of totally incompatible formats.
  * Medical record systems are fragmented, incompatible, and hospitals are sometimes using versions of software that pre-date the Internet.
  * Hospitals don't standardize on terminology; so what one hospital calls *gender* another hospital calls *sex*.
- * Access and storage of medical data is regulated by HIPPA and other laws, as well as hospital-specific policies.
+ * Access and storage of medical data is regulated by HIPAA and other laws, as well as hospital-specific policies.

 Your first instinct to uncovering this mess is probably repulsion (as it should be!).
 But there are two quite different ways you can respond: